John R. Grout

-John R. Grout is an American educator who serves as Dean of the Campbell School of Business at Berry College.
+John R. Grout is an American educator who served as Dean of the Campbell School of Business at Berry College.
 He received a B.S. from Brigham Young University's Marriott School of Management in 1984, receiving the Operations/Systems Award for being the highest ranked graduating senior in his major.
 After working a few years for Signetics, Grout returned to school, earning a Ph.D. in management science from Pennsylvania State University in 1990.
 After graduation, Grout worked at Southern Methodist University from 1990 to 1997, subsequently accepting a position at Berry College.

 Some of Grout's most notable research focuses on the Japanese term poka-yoke, or "mistake-proofing".
 In May 2004, Grout received the Shingo Prize for Manufacturing Excellence in Research in connection with research in this field.
 Grout and his wife, Susan, have four children.